sarasm93/studio-dancers/README.md

 - HTML: [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)
 - CSS: [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)

+!!!!!!!!!!!!!!!!!!!!!!!

 My deployed site returns no errors.

+I also checked the accessibility of the site with Lighthouse in DevTools.
+The results for the final page is shown below.
+The first time I checked the accessibility, the score was lower than shown below.
+I increased the score by using compressed images that made the site load faster.
+I also added aria-labels to the images on the classes page.

 ## **Deployment**
 ---
 You can find the link to the live site [here.]( ADD LINK!!!!! )

 The site was deployed to Github Pages with the following three steps: